bwmabe/sqlsn3k/README.md

 ### Dependencies
 It only depends on packages in the standard library.

-`argparse, command_parser, os, readline, shutil, sqlite3, sys`
+`os, readline, shutil, sqlite3, sys`